People are getting into the minimalist lifestyle as they are getting tired of consumerism and the rat race that exists in the world today.

 A minimalist person is someone who wants to have less material things.
 They don’t want the latest electronic gadget or a new piece of furniture.

-They are happy with what they have and don’t continuously crave for more, or better and bigger things.
-They want to simplify their lives as much as they can.
+They are happy with what they have and don’t continuously crave more, or better, or bigger things.
+They want to simplify their lives as much as possible.
+Their character reflects satisfaction within themselves, and they don’t feel the need to keep up with others in this sense.

 It’s basically a mindset that is about being content with what you have, as much as you can, and not continually wanting more.